Mahasri05/Linux-Process-API-fork-wait-exec/README.md

 ### Step 3:

 Test the C Program for the desired output.

+Developed By/Register No : Mahasri D/212224220058

 # PROGRAM: